Get in Touch

 • Replacement expressions

-• Global substitution with regular expressions
+• Global substitution using regular expressions

 • Extracting data from text file tables